aaayyuusshh/sneaker-ecommerce/README.md

 <img width="1423" alt="Screen Shot 2022-08-24 at 10 21 39 PM" src="https://user-images.githubusercontent.com/80851741/186575787-3660bf63-1b91-4d9e-986e-d626a5e76336.png">
 <img width="1417" alt="Screen Shot 2022-08-24 at 10 23 18 PM" src="https://user-images.githubusercontent.com/80851741/186575798-36f08fe6-efce-478f-af8c-d8785deca148.png">
 <img width="1424" alt="Screen Shot 2022-08-24 at 10 22 43 PM" src="https://user-images.githubusercontent.com/80851741/186575802-859e63e5-ffab-4ab9-80a7-ddda64ec3e64.png">

+**Future Plans:**
+1. Add a backend to the website to be able to "buy" shoes and keep the sold shoes & the buyers info in a databse.
+2. Implement a "My Cart" functionality that is commonly seen in e-commerce platforms.
+3. Turn this into my personal fully functional e-commerce platform to sell desired products.